Loop vs. Bernoulli percolation on trees: strict inequality of critical values: Introduction

-\textbf{Problem.}\textit{ For any $u\in[0,1]$ and any tree $T$, show that the critical values for loop percolation and link percolation are different if and only if the Hausdorff dimension of $T$ is finite and positive.}
+\textbf{Problem.}\textit{ Determine whether, for every \(u\in[0,1]\), the critical values for loop percolation and link percolation on a tree \(T\) are different precisely when the boundary of the tree, defined in Section~\ref{sec:potential}, has finite positive dimension, possibly under natural regularity assumptions on that boundary.}

-This conjectured behaviour on trees and T\'oth's conjecture for $\Z^d$ might incline one to believe that the critical value for loop percolation should be finite, whenever $T$ is transient.
-This is not the case, since there are transient trees with in which even bond percolation has no phase transition, as shown e.g.\ by Lyons~\cite{lyons_percolation_1990}.